New Porsche 718 Cayman GT4 RS 2022 review

 - BMW M2 CS vs Porsche 718 Cayman GTS vs Alpine A110 S

-The PDK gearbox is a development of the second-generation 991 GT3’s unit and is both closer and shorter-geared than the regular GT4’s PDK.
-Hence the drop from 3.9 seconds to 3.4 seconds for the official 0-62mph claim.
-Top speed has also risen from 188mph to 196mph, despite the addition of a vast new adjustable rear wing, complete with ‘swan neck’ mounting brackets.
-This helps the RS develop almost as much downforce as the GT3, albeit not until about 120mph.
+Any disappointment that there's no manual option in the GT4 RS is quashed by Porsche’s exceptional PDK seven-speed automatic gearbox.
+It’s closer and shorter-geared than the regular GT4’s, resulting in a drop from 3.9 seconds to 3.4 seconds for the 0-62mph claim.
+Top speed has also improved, going from 188mph to 196mph, despite the addition of a vast new adjustable rear wing, complete with ‘swan neck’ mounting brackets.
+The GT4 RS develops almost as much downforce as the 911 GT3 as 120mph.

 |Model:||Porsche 718 Cayman GT4 RS|